-Note Lender Amount Sanctioned ₹ in lakhs Carrying rate of Interest as at March 31, 2023 Carrying rate of Interest as at March 31, 2022 Repayment/ Modification of terms Security/ Principal terms and conditions 11 HDFC Bank Limited 4,200.00 8.90% 8.10% Repayable in 48 monthly installments after moratorium of 12 months Second Charge by way of Hypothecation on the following: 1.
-All the stock in trade both present and future consisting of raw materials, finished goods, goods in process of manufacturing and any other goods, finished goods, goods in process of manufacturing and any other goods, 2.
+Note Note Lender Amount Sanctioned ₹ in lakhs Carrying rate of Interest as at March 31, 2023 Repayment/ Modification of terms Security/ Principal terms and conditions 4 HDFC Bank Limited 4,200.00 8.90% 8.10% Repayable in 48 monthly installments after moratorium of 12 months Repayable in 48 monthly Second Charge by way of Hypothecation on the following: installments after 1.
+All the stock in trade both present and future consisting of raw materials, finished goods, goods in process of manufacturing and any other goods, 2.
 All the book debts, amounts outstanding, monies receivable, claims and bills which are now due and owing or which may at any time hereafter during.
+3. All the plant and machinery both present and future consisting of all movable plant and machinery, machinery spares, tools and accessories furniture, Created with charge as below: It is secured by extension of second ranking charge over existing primary and collateral securities including mortgages created in favor of bank.
+Properties:- - Hotel Lemon Tree, Udyog Vihar - Hotel Lemon Tree, Pune,

+future, of the hotel Area, Chandigarh, at Plot No. 3 MW, ok debts, operating (whenever held) if Tree" at Plot No. 3 assuring 0.46 acre Corporate Insight

-3. All the plant and machinery both present and future consisting of all trongle plant and machinery spares, tools and accessories furniture, Created with charge as below: It is secured by extension of second ranking charge over existing primary and collateral securities including mortgages created in favor of bank.
-Properties: - Hotel Lemon Tree, Ahemdabad - Hotel Lemon Tree, Chennai - Hotel Lemon Tree, Chandigarh - Lemon Tree Premier, Bangalore 24 HDFC Bank Limited 2,100.00 8.55% 8.10% The loan is repayable in 39 step-up quarterly installments.
-It is secured by: a) First charge on all the fixed assets, both present and future, of the hotel "Lemon Tree" at Plot No. 3 MW, Phase-I, Industrial Area, Chandigarh, including hypothecation of all movables. b) A first &amp; exclusive charge on Projects (Lemon Tree" at Plot No. 3 MW, Phase-I, Industrial Area, Chandigarh) unencumbered-book debts, operating cash flows, receivables, commissions, banks accounts (whenever held) if any-present &amp; future all revenues c) Mortgage of leasehold rights of the projects (Lemon Tree" at Plot No. 3 MW, Phase-I, Industrial Area, Chandigarh) land admeasuring 0.46 acre (2241.38 sq yrd) and building thereon.
+ad rh Dre It is secured by: a) First charge on all the fixed assets, both present and future, of the hotel "Lemon Tree" at Plot No. 3 MW, Phase-I, Industrial Area, Chandigarh, including hypothecation of all movables. b) A first &amp; exclusive charge on Projects (Lemon Tree" at Plot No. 3 MW, Phase-I, Industrial Area, Chandigarh) unencumbered-book debts, operating cash flows, receivables, commissions, banks accounts (whenever held) if any-present &amp; future all revenues c) Mortgage of leasehold rights of the projects (Lemon Tree" at Plot No. 3 MW, Phase-I, Industrial Area, Chandigarh) land admeasuring 0.46 acre (2241.38 sq yrd) and building thereon.
+Statutory Reports

+Hotel Lemon Tree, Ahemdabad Hotel Lemon Tree, Chennai Hotel Lemon Tree, Chandigarh Lemon Tree Premier, Bangalore It is secured by: a) First charge on all the fixed assets, both "Lemon Tree" at Plot No. 3 MW, Phase including hypothecation of all movables. b) A first &amp; exclusive charge on Projects Phase-I, Industrial Area, Chandigarh) une cash flows, receivables, commissions, b any-present &amp; future all revenues c) Mortgage of leasehold rights of the promW, Phase-I, Industrial Area, Chandiga (2241.38 sq yrd) and building thereon.
+Financial Statements

+quarterly

+The loan is a step-up installments.

+8.10% The insta

+8.55%

+2,100.00

+HDFC Bank Limited

+42